 The District is a school district and political subdivision of the Commonwealth existing under and by virtue of Chapter 160 of the Kentucky Revised Statutes.
-In accordance with Section 160.160 of the Kentucky Revised Statutes, the District is under the management and control of the Taylor County Board of Education, consisting of five members, representing each of the District's five educational districts, elected to a four-year term on a non-partisan ballot by the voters of their respective educational districts.
+In accordance with Section 160.160 of the Kentucky Revised Statutes, the District is under the management and control of the Board, consisting of five members, elected to a four-year term on a non-partisan ballot.
 Each year, the Board elects a Chair and a Vice Chair from its members to serve a one year term.
 The Superintendent of the District serves as the executive agent of the Board and has the authority and responsibility to implement Board policy.